-- 1 PURPOSE - 1.1 To review, approve and adopt the treasury management policy statement and practices for 2019/20. - 2 BACKGROUND - 2.1 The Treasury Management Policies and Practices document governs the way we manage our investments.
+- 2.1 The Treasury Management Policies and Practices document governs the way we manage our investments.
 It is reviewed on an annual basis to comply with the Chartered Institute of Public Finance and Accountancy (CIPFA) Code.
-The Code identifies twelve areas where statements of treasury management practices should be developed to implement the full requirements of the Code. - 3 TREASURY MANAGEMENT POLICY STATEMENT AND TREASURY MANAGEMENT PRACTICIES - 3.1 The revised Treasury Management Policy Statement and Treasury Management Practices are shown at Appendix 1 within the Treasury Management Policies and Practices document. - 3.2 The Treasury Management Policy Statement follows the wording recommended by the latest edition of the CIPFA Treasury Management in the Public Services: Code of Practice and Cross Sectoral Guidance Notes 2017 Edition. - 3.3 The Council's Treasury Management Practices (TMPs) set out the manner in which the Council will seek to achieve its treasury management policies and objectives, and how it will manage and control those activities - 3.4 The Treasury Management Practices are split as follows: - Key Principles: which follow the wording recommended by the revised CIPFA Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes - Schedules: which cover the detail of how the Council will apply the key Principles in carrying out its operational treasury activities - 3.5 Since the treasury management policy statement and treasury management practices were approved in March 20187, there has been a number of minor updates made to the Schedules within the Treasury Management Policies and Practices document and are highlighted accordingly.
+The Code identifies twelve areas where statements of treasury management practices should be developed to implement the full requirements of the Code. - 3 TREASURY MANAGEMENT POLICY STATEMENT AND TREASURY MANAGEMENT PRACTICES - 3.1 The revised Treasury Management Policy Statement and Treasury Management Practices are shown at Appendix 1 within the Treasury Management Policies and Practices document. - 3.2 The Treasury Management Policy Statement follows the wording recommended by the latest edition of the CIPFA Treasury Management in the Public Services: Code of Practice and Cross Sectoral Guidance Notes 2017 Edition. - 3.3 The Council's Treasury Management Practices (TMPs) set out the manner in which the Council will seek to achieve its treasury management policies and objectives, and how it will manage and control those activities - 3.4 The Treasury Management Practices are split as follows: - Key Principles: which follow the wording recommended by the revised CIPFA Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes - Schedules: which cover the detail of how the Council will apply the key Principles in carrying out its operational treasury activities - 3.5 Since the treasury management policy statement and treasury management practices were approved in April 2019, there has been a number of minor updates made to the Schedules within the Treasury Management Policies and Practices document and are highlighted accordingly.